GemWallet/gemwallet-website/docs/api/reference.md

 # Reference

 **Notes**:

 - The helper methods take payloads objects as input parameters, which are documented for each method.
 These methods are designed to be easy to use and understand.
-- However, if you are already familiar with the XRPL protocol convention, you can use the methods documented in the [XRPL protocol methods](#xrpl-protocol-methods) section.
-These methods will directly take transaction payloads as defined in the [XRPL protocol](https://xrpl.org/transaction-common-fields.html#transaction-common-fields).
+- However, if you are already familiar with the Raw transactions convention, you can use the methods documented in the [Raw transactions methods](#xrpl-protocol-methods) section.
+These methods will directly take transaction payloads as defined in the [XRPL Protocol](https://xrpl.org/transaction-common-fields.html#transaction-common-fields).

 ## Main helper methods